A Tight Bound of Hard Thresholding: Hard Thresholding in Large-Scale Optimization

+which is of the same order as in the convex case~\cite{svrg} when $\eta' = \Theta(1)$.
+Note that the way we choose the learning rate $\eta = \eta' / L$ is also a common practice in convex optimization~\cite{nesterov2004introductory}.

-{\bf Tradeoff between $\beta$ and $k$.} \ As we have fully characterized the convergence behavior, it is interesting to analyze the tradeoff between the sparsity parameter $k$ and the convergence coefficient $\beta$.
-Note that due to $\eta < 1/(4L)$, $\beta_1$ is monotonically increasing with respect to $\nu$.
+With~\eqref{eq:k req},~\eqref{eq:eta req} and~\eqref{eq:m req} in mind, we provide detailed choices of the hyper-parameters.
+Due to $0 < \eta < 1/(4L)$, $\beta_1$ is monotonically increasing with respect to $\nu$.
 By Theorem~\ref{thm:key}, we know that $\nu$ is decreasing with respect to $k$.
-Thus, we conclude that a larger quantity of $k$ results in a smaller value of $\beta_1$, and hence a faster rate.
-Interestingly, for the second case, we obtain a contrary result: the smaller the $k$ tends, the faster the algorithm converges.
-Combining these two cases, we have the following consequence:

-\begin{proposition} Fix $\eta$ and $m$.
-Then the optimal choice of $\nu$ in Theorem~\ref{thm:general} is $\nu = 1/(1-\eta \alpha)$ in the sense that the convergence coefficient $\beta$ attains the minimum quantity.
-In this case, we have $k = K (1-\eta \alpha) / (\eta^2 \alpha^2)$ which is proportional to $(L/\alpha)^2$ if we pick $\eta = \order{1/L}$. \end{proposition} \begin{remark} {Note that the result regarding the optimal choice of $\beta$ is exclusively heuristic.
-This is because we are minimizing an upper bound which may not be sharp.} \end{remark}
+Thus, a larger quantity of $k$ results in a smaller value of $\beta_1$, and hence a faster rate.
+Interestingly, for $\beta_2$ we discover that the smaller the $k$ is, the faster the algorithm concentrates.
+Hence, we have the following consequence: \begin{proposition} Fix $\eta$ and $m$.
+Then the optimal choice of $\nu$ in Theorem~\ref{thm:general} is $\nu = 1/(1-\eta \alpha)$ in the sense that the convergence coefficient $\beta$ attains the minimum. \end{proposition}

-{\bf Optimization Error.} \ The last ingredient of our theorem is the optimization error $\tau$ which measures the distance of the iterates to the global optimum.
-Intuitively, the magnitude of $\tau$ indicates how close the solution of~\eqref{eq:primal} is to that without the sparsity constraint.
-In particular, consider that the gradient of $F(\bx)$ vanishes at $\bx = \hx$.
-By specifying admissible values to $\eta$, $\nu$ and $m$, we obtain the following corollary for Theorem~\ref{thm:general}: \begin{corollary} Assume~\ref{as:rsc},~\ref{as:rss} and $\nabla F(\hx) = 0$.
-Pick $k = 25c^2 K$.
-Then, the sequence of the $k$-sparse solutions $\{ \tx^{s} \}_{s \geq 1}$ produced by Algorithm~\ref{alg:all} with $m \geq 12.5(5c-1)$ and $\eta = 1/(5L)$ converges to the global optimum of~\eqref{eq:primal} with a geometric rate of $0.8$, i.e., $\E \left[F(\tx^{s}) - F(\hx)\right] \leq 0.8^s \big[ F(\tx^0) - F(\hx) \big]$ . \end{corollary}
+In light of the proposition, in the sections to follow, we will only consider the setting $\nu = 1/(1-\eta \alpha)$.
+But we emphasize that our analysis and results essentially apply to any $\nu \leq 4L/(4L - \alpha)$.